 At its heart, psychotherapy helps people improve relationships, navigate life’s challenges, reduce trauma symptoms, and move through periods of anxiety, depression, grief, or feeling stuck.
 But the benefits go much deeper than symptom relief.

-The work can help you:
+The therapeutic process can help you:

 -